-Enrollment is by permission of the Graduate Office only.
+This course is by permission only through formal application.
 Prerequisites: EDUC 762, 765, & 766

-This course is designed for Endorsement Candidates to gain an in-depth application of the reading and writing assessments used in the 5-12 classroom setting.
+Designed to provide in-depth knowledge of the reading and writing assessments used in the 5-12 classroom setting.
 Topics will include research-based strategies, classroom accommodations, designing instruction, classroom environment, assessment, and data analysis.
-The course shall include a 50-hour practicum to enhance the learned skills and knowledge base.
-The Practicum will also provide the Endorsement Candidate with a teaching experience that includes working with a Collaborating Teacher; who will guide, mentor, and discuss best instructional practices in the classroom.
-The approved Collaborating Teacher must hold the 5-12 Reading endorsement on their Iowa teaching license and will provide an assessment of the work done by the Endorsement Candidate.
-The educator will maintain a log and provide evidence through self-assessment and critical examination of their work in relation to course objectives and standards.
+The course shall include a 20 hour practicum to enhance the learned skills and knowledge base.
+The practicum will also provide a teaching experience that includes working with an appropriately qualified collaborating teacher who will guide, mentor, and discuss best instructional practices in the classroom.

-EDUC 816.......
-GROWTH & DEVELOPMENT FOR THE MIDDLE LEVEL STUDENT.......2 CREDITS
+EDUC 816......
+GROWTH & DEVELOPMENT FOR THE MIDDLE LEVEL STUDENT......2 CREDITS psychological development.

-The course examines the culture of middle-school age students in relation to their school experience.
-Endorsement Candidates will become familiar with current research on the psychology of adolescents to include physical, cognitive, cultural, and psychological development.
 In this four-week course, Endorsement Candidates will conduct a literature review on a topic relevant to middle school culture.
 The candidate will summarize and share the research findings in a power point presentation.

+The course examines the culture of middle-school age students in relation to their school experience.
+Endorsement Candidates will become familiar with current research on the psychology of adolescents to include physical, cognitive, cultural, and